Share:

 def run_evaluation(self) -> Dict:

-print(f"🧪 Running evaluation with {len(self.test_cases)} test cases...\n")
+print(f"🧪 Running {len(self.test_cases)} test cases...\n")

-for i, test_case in enumerate(self.test_cases, 1):
+for i, tc in enumerate(self.test_cases, 1):

-start_time = datetime.now()
+start = datetime.now()

-result = self.orchestrator.execute_with_retry(test_case['query'])
+result = self.orchestrator.execute_with_retry(tc['query'])

-elapsed = (datetime.now() - start_time).total_seconds()
+elapsed = (datetime.now() - start).total_seconds()

-"passed": result["success"]
+"passed": result["success"],

 self.results.append(evaluation)

-print(f" Test {i}: {status} ({elapsed:.2f}s)")
+print(f" Test {i}: {'✔ PASS' if evaluation['passed'] else '✘ FAIL'} ({elapsed:.2f}s)")

 return self._generate_report()